 The Association has continued to invest in its housing stock and to maintain the standard of properties that it offers to residents through its programme of planned repairs, reactive repairs and property inspections.
-However the impact of Covid-19 restrictions has been to significantly reduce the progress in implementing this investment.
-The Association will continue with this programme of investment as soon as the environmental conditions permit.
+The significant increase in expenditure on planned maintenance during the year by the Association is reflected in a reduced surplus.
+The Association will continue with this programme of investment as part of its commitment to maintain the structural integrity and condition of its properties.